How to Compare Moving Company Quotes

 The contents of most 3 to 4-bedroom homes (excluding appliances) will fit into one 20′ BigSteelBox, which holds up to 10,000 lbs.
 BigSteelBoxes are actually shipping containers, so they’re wind, water and rodent-proof.
 Plus, BigSteelBoxes come equipped with a Lock Box that protects your padlock from bolt cutters.

 At BigSteelBox, we aim to make our quotes as simple as possible.
-We provide one cost for transportation, which includes all movements of the Box, and then one price for the first month of the Box rental.
+We provide one cost for transportation, which includes all movements of the container, and then one price for the first month of the Box rental.
 The total before taxes is bold and easy to see.

 One of the advantages of this model, means that you have far greater cost certainty.
 There are no significant additional charges unless you need an extra BigSteelBox or you exceed the 10,000 lbs. content limit.
 The average weight of a full 20′ BigSteelBox for a residential move is 7,500 lbs.
 So, exceeding the weight limit is not common for most moves.

-The only additional charges you may incur are for accessories (lock, moving blankets, vandalism protection, etc.) or for on-site storage at our facility.
+The only additional charges you may incur are for accessories (padlock, moving blankets, vandalism protection, etc.) or for on-site storage at our facility.
 We’ll clarify all of these costs before you finalize your order.